 Perversely, diversification across many hedge funds can substantially decrease performance.
 This result is due to hedge fund performance fees.
 It is best seen through a simple example:

 Suppose a fund of funds invests in a hedge fund that has long exposure to equity risk and in another hedge fund that has short exposure to similar equity risk.
+Suppose further that both hedge funds have 20 percent performance fees.
 Although the managers of both hedge funds may outperform reasonable benchmarks against which they should be measured, the fund of funds investor may not receive the benefits of their expertise.
 The portfolio of these two hedge funds will have low risk because losses experienced by the long fund when equity values drop will be offset by gains produced by the short fund.
 A similar result will be obtained when equity values rise.
 This diversification normally is attractive because it lowers the overall portfolio risk.

-However, note the effect that the performance fees has on the overall performance of this fund of funds: If both hedge funds have 20 percent performance fees, to the fund that rose in value, this fund of funds will pay 20 percent of the gain so that it will retain only 80 percent of the appreciation.
-But it will bear 100 percent of the loss for the fund that fell.
-If the two funds employ similar leverage, on average this fund of funds will lose 10 percent of the unsigned returns generated by these two funds.
+However, note the effects that the performance fees have on the overall performance of this fund of funds: To the hedge fund that rose in value, this fund of funds will pay 20 percent of the gain so that it will retain only 80 percent of the appreciation.
+But it will bear 100 percent of the loss for the hedge fund that fell.
+If the two hedge funds employ similar leverage, on average this fund of funds will lose 10 percent of the unsigned returns generated by these two funds.
 This loss may be very large if the two funds employ substantial leverage to increase their risk exposure.
 Diversification of this fund of hedge funds almost guarantees that the fund will lose value!

 Passively managed funds of funds